ankraft/ACME-oneM2M-CSE/README.md

 ### Highlights in this release

-- Added postgreSQL support.
-Instead of the default TinyDB, you can now use a PostgreSQL database backend to store the resources and runtime data.

 ### Improvements

 ### Breaking Changes
-- Due to the new database support, the configuration file has changed.
-Please see the [Configuration](docs/Configuration.md) documentation for further details.

 ### What to expect in the next release

-See the [announcement](https://github.com/ankraft/ACME-oneM2M-CSE/discussions/142) in the [discussions](https://github.com/ankraft/ACME-oneM2M-CSE/discussions).
+See the [announcement](https://github.com/ankraft/ACME-oneM2M-CSE/discussions/152) in the [discussions](https://github.com/ankraft/ACME-oneM2M-CSE/discussions).

 ## Acknowledgements